GiorgiKharshiladze/adversarial-games/README.md

-# Adversarial Games - Lab B in CS365 - Artificial Intelligence & Machine Learning Class
+# Adversarial Games - Lab B
+## CS365 - Artificial Intelligence & Machine Learning Class

-This is a BREAKTHRU game written in python, & bottle framework for GUI(Graphical User Interface) in web
+This is a **BREAKTHRU** game written in python, & bottle framework for GUI(Graphical User Interface) in web

 This moves are based on Minimax algorithm and each player has its own playing strategy:
 	White Paws are using evasive(non-offensive) while Black ones are using conqueror(offensive)